-Government grants for start ups
+Government grants for start-ups

 There are hundreds of government grants available for small businesses – which could save you money, lower start up costs and help grow your business.
-Read our guide to finding a government grant for your new business.

-Government grants for new businesses in the UK cover a range of awards – from saving money on premises opens in new window and rates, through to buying cheaper plant or IT equipment opens in new window.
+Government grants for new businesses in the UK cover a range of awards – from saving money on premises and rates, through to buying cheaper plant or IT equipment.

 Grants come in a number of forms, with over 100 government grants for small businesses available across the UK.